-F. The Generation-Skipping Transfer ("GST") Tax
+G. The Generation-Skipping Transfer ("GST") Tax

-The GST tax is an additional transfer tax imposed on transfers to grandchildren or greatgrandchildren as well as those who are more than 37.5 years younger than the donor.
-It is a flat tax pegged at the top bracket for the federal estate tax - 40% in 2020.
-Since the tax is in addition to the applicable gift or estate taxes, it is possible for the combined taxes to consume the vast majority of the transferred property (up to 80%).
+The GST tax is an additional transfer tax imposed on transfers to grandchildren or great-grandchildren as well as those who are more than 37.5 years younger than the donor.
+It is a flat tax pegged at the top bracket for the federal estate tax - 40% in 2021.
+This tax is an additional, separate tax to the applicable gift or estate taxes.
+Therefore, it is possible for the combined taxes to consume the vast majority of the transferred property.

 There are some escape hatches to avoid the GST.
 Many gifts that qualify for the annual exclusion will also be exempt from the GST.
 There is also a cumulative lifetime and testamentary GST exemption for decedents.
-The amount for 2020 is \$11,580,000 and for a married couple -\$23,160.000.
+The amount for 2021 is \$11,700,000 and for a married couple - \$23,400.000.
 This exemption may be used on behalf of one grandchild, or spread among several grandchildren.
 It should be noted that New York State has repealed its GST tax for decedents dying after March 31, 2014.
-Also, portability does not apply for the GST exemption.
+Also, as mentioned above, portability does not apply to the federal GST exemption.
 If the GST exemption is not utilized by the first spouse to die, it is wasted.